-Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured.
-Revenue is measured at the fair value of the consideration received, excluding discounts, rebates, and sales taxes or duty.
+Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured, regardless of when the payment is being made.
+Revenue is measured at the fair value of the consideration received or receivable, taking into account contractually defined terms of payment and excluding discounts, rebates, taxes or duty.
+The Group assesses its revenue arrangements against specific criteria in order to determine if it is acting as principal or agent.
+The Group has concluded that it is acting as principal in all of its revenue arrangements.
 The following specific recognition criteria must also be met before revenue is recognised: